- How to manage a local database?

 // Saves in the remote database (server)

 sQuery = [

 // In any case, save in the local database

 Retrieving the records found in the remote database

 To retrieve records from the remote database (server) into the local database (to initialize it for example), you must:

-1. Browse the records and store the items in string format, in a server procedure.
+- Read the records and store the items as strings, in a server procedure.